robfostier/supemon/README.md

 #define BOX_WIDTH       30 // number of writable chars in print box
 ```

-These macros are used throughout the code to maintain coherence.
+These macros are defined in `global.h` and used throughout the code to maintain coherence.
 They are self explanatory.

-#### Specific constants
+#### Static constants

 ```c
 #define BATTLE_ITEM_LIMIT 4
 ```

-This macro is used in battle.c to ensure that the Player doesn't use more than 4 Items in a single battle.
+This macro is defined in `battle.c` to ensure that the Player doesn't use more than 4 Items in a single battle.